danodus/mdsynth/README.txt

 I am using an numerically-controlled oscillator (NCO) in order to produce a phase value used as an index of the sine table.

-pitch 69 (A4) will give the following: octave=5, note=9
+pitch 69 (A4) will require the following: octave=6, note=9
-The desired frequencies for octave 5 are the following:
+The desired frequencies for octave 6 are the following:
         note     freq (Hz)
         0        261.63    (C4)
         1        277.18